Tennis-Djokovic downs Medvedev to claim record sixth Paris Masters title | Sports-Games

 Tennis-Djokovic downs Medvedev to claim record sixth Paris Masters title

-Medvedev broke in the opening game as Djokovic made a flurry of unforced errors with the lanky Russian keeping him on the back foot.
-The world number one levelled for 2-2 but Medvedev stole his serve again to move 4-3 up with a splendid sliced backhand at the net.
+It's kind of a surreal feeling."
+Two months after Medvedev denied Djokovic a record-breaking 21st Grand Slam men's singles title at Flushing Meadows, the Russian was hoping to lock his opponent into a backhand-to-backhand battle again.
+Defending champion Medvedev broke in the opening game as Djokovic made a flurry of unforced errors.

-Novak Djokovic won a record-extending sixth Paris Masters title by avenging his U.S Open final defeat against Russian Daniil Medvedev with a 4-6 6-3 6-3 victory in Sunday's showpiece match.
-The Serbian, who is guaranteed to secure the year-end world number one spot for a record seventh time, needed time to adjust to break the world number two's sturdy defence but was unstoppable once he found his opening.
+Novak Djokovic won a record-extending sixth Paris Masters title and a record 37th premium title by avenging his U.S. Open final defeat against Russian Daniil Medvedev with a 4-6 6-3 6-3 victory in Sunday's showpiece match.
+The Serbian, who is guaranteed to finish the year as world number one for a record seventh time, beating Pete Sampras's mark, needed time to break Medvedev's sturdy defence but was unstoppable once he found his opening.

-Djokovic was looking to avoid ending a season without a Masters title for the first time since 2017 and kept his cool throughout to accomplish his mission against the holder.
-Medvedev was overwhelmed in the third set and bowed out of the contest on the first match point when Djokovic unleashed a superb forehand winner down the line.
+Djokovic was looking to avoid ending a season without a Masters title for the first time since 2017 and kept his focus throughout to accomplish his mission.
+World number two Medvedev was overwhelmed in the third set and bowed out of the contest on the first match point when Djokovic unleashed a superb forehand winner down the line.

+"I consider myself a student of the sport, and I really respect and admire all of the past champions that paved the way for me and, all the generations that are playing tennis right now," said Djokovic.
+"We are enjoying the benefits of this game in every sense because of the past champions that made the tour the way it is today.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)